amonfire/libreCMC/docs/ccs.md

 ## `make ccsdisk`

-A new target was created to build a CCS disk based upon the option of using a external repository or to use a local checkout.
+A new target was created to build a CCS disk based upon the option of using an external repository or to use a local checkout.
 As it stands, this includes everything except for u-boot sources for a given target.
 In the near future, the libreCMC project will start including versions of u-boot for all officially